MirrorNetworking/Mirror/doc/Articles/General/TCPvsUDP.md

 [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) is used for real time applications such as fast paced action games or voice over ip, where low latency is more important than reliability.

+UDP features allow a greater control of how data is sent allowing non-critical data to be send faster.

+UDP is better for fast paced games where latency is important and if a few packets are lost the game can recover.

 #### Key features include

 * **Low Latency:** UDP is faster because it doesn't need to wait for acknowledge packets so a continuous
 * **Channel support:** Channels allow for different delivery types.
 One channel can be used for critical data that needs to get to the destination, while a different channel can just be specified by send and forget without any reliability.
 * **Different packet types:** Reliable Ordered, Reliable Unordered, Unreliable, and more depending on the implementation

-These features allow a greater control of how data is sent allowing non-critical data to be send faster.

-UDP is better for fast paced games where latency is important and if a few packets are lost the game can recover.

 #### Transports